Rush Limbaugh, documented to be almost always right.

 That is just a great, great ad.

-And by the way, uh again, uh we were told the Democrats could be running a national campaign in their house races This year.
+And by the way, again, we were told the Democrats are going to be running a national campaign in their house races this year.

-It sounds to me like uh Vernon Robinson, who is black, by the way, and he is a target now.
+It sounds to me like Vernon Robinson, who is black, by the way, and he is a target now.

 They are targeting this guy.

-Uh he has he has he has escaped and wandered off a liberal Democrat plantation, and this is not allowed.
+He has escaped and wandered off a liberal Democrat plantation, and this is not allowed.

 This is not permitted.

-But it's uh it's a new day out there.
+But it's a new day out there.

-Vernon Robinson, Winston Salem, North Carolina, Justin in Rochester, Michigan.
+Vernon Robinson, Winston-Salem, North Carolina, Justin in Rochester, Michigan.

 I hope.